fakuivan/orvibo-gynoid-zigbee-hub-hack/README.md

 UART to the SOC however.
 There's space on the board for a WiFi chip, but it's been left unpopulated on this model.

-I haven't taken the time to fully determine how the MCU and the SOC communicate with each other, it's not clear if it's TTL UART with flow control or if it's using SPI and pumping serial communication and firmware updates trough that.
-My bet is that it's using UART with flow control.
+The MCU and the SOC communicate via UART at 57600 bps with pins PB1 and PB2 on the MCU.

 You can find pictures of the board and case in [res/images](./res/images/)